stackai/stackai-vpc/README.md

 5. Enable row level security:
   - Go to the production deployment, table editor and take a look at the row level security settings.
   - Replicate those settings in the local deployment.
+6. Pre-populate the tables:
+  - Go to the production deployment, table editor and download the data in the roles table as csv
+  - On the local deployment, navigate to the roles table and import the csv file.

 ## 6. Start all services